Adaz99/mongodb/README.md

 Run the app via scripts

 - Use the `nology.training` alias?
+Configure the nology-proxy.conf to include ServerName and ServerAlias

-- Use apache server to dirent traffic to a given port?
+- Use apache server to direct traffic to a given port?
+Had to install Apache server then copy the nology-proxy.conf into apache2/sites-availble

 - How are you able to pass in the DB connection string?
-​
+By updating the mongod config file with the appropriate connection settings ​
 ---
 ​